 - Get a raincheck if they are out of an item.
 They are wonderful about writing rainchecks with the ECB amount on them.
 When you return, just be sure they give it to you since it’s a manual process.

-- Scan your card on the scanners that are usually located near the front of the store.
+- Scan your card at the red boxes that are usually located near the front of the store.
 There are often good coupons that print.